graysontmiller/coding-quiz/README.md

 # Final Thoughts

 This challenge was tough for me because I ended up falling very far behind for weeks 4 and 5 due to a mix of sickness and technical problems.
 I wasn't sure that I would be able to complete it on my own due to not being entirely through the week 4 lessons by the point of submission.
 I had to rely on the internet to find another application so that I could reverse engineer how that developer created it.
 I hope to return to this challenge in the future and redo it once I have a better understanding of how to create an application like this.
+I am also continuing to have git issues.
+I hope to improve and become more accustomed to git soon now that I am able to catch up again.